Interlingue: Vienna period and World War II

 The Vienna period was also marked by financial stability.
-With the help of two major backers, Hans Hörbiger, also from Vienna, and G.A.
+With the help of two major backers, Hanns Hörbiger, also from Vienna, and G.A.
 Moore from London, Cosmoglotta thrived despite the economic crisis.
 After the two died in 1931, Cosmoglotta was again forced to rely on revenue from subscriptions and republications.

 The growing movement began campaigning more assertively for Occidental in the early 1930s, leveraging its at-sight readability by contacting organizations such as companies, embassies, printing houses and the LON with letters entirely in Occidental that were often understood and answered.
 Recordings of spoken Occidental on gramophone records for distribution were first made in this period.

 The years from 1935 to 1939 were particularly active for Cosmoglotta and a second edition of the journal was published.
 Originally entitled Cosmoglotta-Informationes, it was soon renamed Cosmoglotta B, focusing on items of more internal interest such as linguistic issues, reports of Occidental in the news, and financial updates.
 In early 1936, not counting the 110 issues of Cosmoglotta and other journals and bulletins, a total of 80 publications existed in and about Occidental.

 But the years before World War II posed difficulties for Occidental and other planned languages.
 They were banned in Germany, Austria and Czechoslovakia, forced to disband, and kept under surveillance by the Gestapo, which also destroyed instructional materials.
 The prohibition of auxiliary languages in Germany was particularly damaging as this was where most Occidentalists lived at the time.
 The inability to accept payment for subscriptions was a financial blow that continued after the war along with Germany's division into zones of influence, not all of which allowed payments.